 Title Search Fee — Paid to your title company to verify that the home’s title is “in the clear,” (i.e., that there are no liens or outstanding claims on the property).

-Recording Fees — Charged by the local register of deeds to make the transfer of property a matter of public record.
+Recording Fees — Charged by the local recording office to make the transfer of property a matter of public record.

 Pre-paid Property Insurance — The first full year’s property insurance premium, paid in advance to the homeowners insurance company.